PUBLIC INFORMATION OFFICE

 Chief Justices to Host Listening Session About Justice System at Roxbury Community College

-On Tuesday, December 3, the Massachusetts Judiciary, including Appeals Court Chief Justice Mark V. Green and Trial Court Chief Justice Paula M. Carey, will host a listening session at Roxbury Community College to hear from the public about ways that the justice system could be improved and the experiences of diverse communities when they go to Massachusetts courts.
+On Thursday, February 27, the Massachusetts judiciary, including Supreme Judicial Court Chief Justice Ralph D. Gants and Appeals Court Chief Justice Mark V. Green, will host a listening session at Roxbury Community College to hear from the public about ways that the justice system could be improved and the experiences of diverse communities when they go to Massachusetts courts.
 The listening session is open to the public and press.

 The listening session was organized in recognition of the 400-year anniversary of when the first documented African people were enslaved in the United States in 1619.

 The listening session will include judges from across the Commonwealth, attorneys, and community organizations.
-Superior Court Judge Angel Kelley, and John Laing, Chief Experience and Diversity Officer for the Trial Court, will moderate the discussion.
-Members of the audience will have an opportunity to ask questions, provide comments, and make suggestions.
+Superior Court Judge Angel Kelley, and John Laing, Chief Experience and Diversity Officer for the Trial Court, will moderate.
+Members of the audience will have an opportunity to share experiences, provide comments, and make suggestions.

 · What is a fair and just criminal justice system?